EzeOnoky/Project-Base-Learning-7/README.md

  Then i proceeded to change `index.html` , to `index.php`

  `sudo vi /etc/httpd/conf/httpd.conf`
- **NOTE** Considering my version of Linux: Red Hat Enterprise Linux 8, I had to use the tree command(see below) to locate `/etc/httpd/conf/httpd.conf`
+ **NOTE** Considering my version of Linux: Red Hat Enterprise Linux 9, I had to use the tree command(see below) to locate `/etc/httpd/conf/httpd.conf` and made the required change of `index.html` , to `index.php`

 ```
 sudo yum install tree